-The best way to keep your floor performing optimally is with proper, routine cleaning and maintenance.
+The best way to keep your floor performing optimally is with proper, routine cleaning and epoxy flooring maintenance.
 A scheduled cleaning program utilizing the right equipment and cleaners, combined with minor maintenance and repairs, can keep your floor performing as a solid foundation for your facility.

 Dirt, Debris and Safety

 Excess dirt and debris on a floor surface can be very abrasive as personnel walk and material handling/wheeled traffic move and travel across the surface.
-Routine cleaning and maintenance will minimize the abrasive effect, extending the gloss and integrity of any floor surface.
+Routine cleaning and will minimize the abrasive effect, extending the gloss and integrity of any floor surface.
 A common reason companies recoat the floor is to hide scratches and restore gloss damaged from aggressive traffic or build-up of dirt and debris that was not properly cleaned and maintained.
 Keeping your floor clean and dirt-free will promote a long service life.

 Even if your floor is textured for safety, not properly cleaning can cause dirt and debris to build-up, rendering the texture less effective.
 Additionally, untreated cracks or gouges can present trip and fall hazards, potentially affecting your employee safety and your bottom line.